If you are like the vast majority of the population, you probably think that the root cause of adult onset diabetes is a sugar problem.

 Eat your fats and forsake your fruits, they tout, with twisted truths and jilted studies.
 It doesn’t take a rocket scientist to figure out that there is no money to be made in promoting fruits.
 But livestock and high-fat industries… Big bucks!

 Who do you think is funding all those magazine cover comebacks and biased studies on the benefits of the high-fat, low-carb diets?
-Those same money-hungry industries who pay to tilt the scale in their favor in the research materials that are presented to you, the unknowing, trusting and naïve public.
+Those same money-hungry industrialists who pay to tilt the scale in their favor in the research materials that are presented to you, the unknowing, trusting and naïve public.

 So hang onto your hat because I am going to explain precisely what occurs that leads to insulin resistance and the diabetic symptoms you can look forward to as a result…